benleneve/my_news_feed/README.md

     symfony server:start -d

 8.)
-Create the Database and tables needed for the project

-    symfony console doctrine:database:create
+Update the database schema with the necessary tables

     symfony console doctrine:schema:update --force

 The project is available on http://127.0.0.1:8000/ and phpMyAdmin on http://127.0.0.1:8080/